Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 SM Digital Design is a website for a digital designer offering services such as artistic rendering and 3D models (primarily for the construction industry) as well as digital portraits and furniture design.

-## UX

-The expectation for users is that they be able to sample the work of the digital designer.
-They can orbit around 3d moddles as well as explore galleries of various services.
-A landing page gives an overview of the services on offer.
-Each design discipline has it's own page where a user can see relevant projects and learn more about the processes involved.
-A contact page allows allows the user to enquire about the work and engage with the designer in order to collaborate.

-### UX Planes

-#### Scope Plane

-#### Structure Plane

-#### Skeleton Plane

-#### Surface Plane

 ### User Stories

 _- User Story A: Joe is an architect and would like to use renders to assist with a planning application._